LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-11-sbi-npe-nle.md

 <br>

 Woo!
 Our probability distribution is being a good probability distribution (purely as far as probabilities go not necessarily accuracy to the system per say).
+The one slight hiccup is that it seems our pipeline is over-estimating the width of the distribution for large sigma values.
+This is likely in fact an artefact of actually not covering the parameter space during training.
+More modern methods of NPE, e.g. [SNPE](https://arxiv.org/abs/1805.07226), actually focus in on difficult areas of the parameter space during training to exactly get in part solve this.

+But still, I promised you amortised inference, which this definitely does, but restricts us to similarly sized datasets.
+This is less true for neural _likelihood_ estimation.

+# Neural Likelihood Estimation

 # Conclusion